spotify/klio/docs/src/userguide/anatomy/files.rst

 ``__init__.py`` helps the Python executable find the path where the other Python files are.

 ``setup.py`` file defines how the job should be packaged so the configured runner can appropriately install it.
 This is also where job-specific :violetemph:`system-level dependencies` should be declared.
+See :ref:`setup-py` for more information.

 Dependency Declaration
 ----------------------